bulhaa/Scaffold-Driven-Development/README.md

 ## Usage

 ### Repetitive injection
-1. create a main scaffolding function and sub scaffolding function(s) (you can place at the end of the script or anywhere you prefer, sample given in sample_scaffolding_function_template.ahk)
+1. Create a main scaffolding function and sub scaffolding function(s) (you can place at the end of the script or anywhere you prefer, sample given in sample_scaffolding_function_template.ahk)
 2. Update table_or_field_name in Scite (put field name) ![image](https://user-images.githubusercontent.com/16064343/170840769-da2763cf-3840-4db0-bc70-deb99d87c544.png)
 3. Press F5 in Scite (to save and reload script)
 4. Select exisiting text (for one field only) ![image](https://user-images.githubusercontent.com/16064343/170840800-eb47bf4d-34b7-4da0-9439-9f7f56e36b45.png)